 Unfortunately, our modern society seems obsessed with convenience and quick fixes, rarely taking the time to stop and think about the long term consequences of a given action or activity.

-If the stuff is sold at Home Depot, it must be fine, right?
+If the stuff is sold at Home Depot or used on school playgrounds, it must be safe, right?

 Hydramethylnon is an organic compound commonly used as an insecticide for cockroaches and ants.
 It is in many popular brands of fire ant killer including Amdro, Combat, Blatex, Cyaforce, Cyclon, Faslane, Grant’s, Impact, Matox, Maxforce, Pyramdron, Siege, and Wipeout.